Skip to main content

 Muslim graves

-Muslim Burial
+Muslim Funeral

 After death, the deceased is washed.
-The deceased is not dressed afterward but is wrapped in a white shroud.
-This is followed by the funeral prayer and the absolution of sins.
+Afterward, the deceased is not dressed but is wrapped in a white shroud.
+This is followed by the funeral prayer and the absolution of the deceased’s sins.
 Then the body is carried to the grave.
 Wrapped only in a white cloth, the deceased is lowered into the grave on a wooden board.
-The body is laid on its side facing east toward Mecca, the holiest site in Islam.
+The body is laid on its side, facing east toward Mecca, the holiest site in Islam.
 At the grave, a surah from the Quran is recited: “From it (the earth) We created you, and into it We shall return you...”
 Muslims are expected to bury their dead within 24 hours of death, if possible.
-Cremation and urns are taboo in Islam: “The body must remain intact and be returned to the earth as a whole.”</poi>
+Cremation and urns are taboo in Islam: “The body must remain intact and be returned to the earth as a whole.”

 title_muslim